AxonIQ/reference-guide/part3/command-dispatching.md

 There are different types of interceptors: Dispatch Interceptors and Handler Interceptors.
 The former are invoked before a command is dispatched to a Command Handler.
 At that point, it may not even be sure that any handler exists for that command.
 The latter are invoked just before the Command Handler is invoked.

-Command Dispatch Interceptors
+Message Dispatch Interceptors
 -----------------------------

-Command Dispatch Interceptors are invoked when a command is dispatched on a Command Bus.
+Message Dispatch Interceptors are invoked when a command is dispatched on a Command Bus.
 They have the ability to alter the Command Message, by adding Meta Data, for example, or block the command by throwing an Exception.
 These interceptors are always invoked on the thread that dispatches the Command.

 ### Structural validation